Textbook Alternatives

 Limited user ebooks from EBSCO can get stuck in a busy state.
 When a user closes the browser window the ebook remains in a "busy" state until it times out.
 If a user accidentally closes the browser window, they may have to wait to get back into the ebook.

 Bookmarks can cause access issues.
 In some cases, the professor provided the correct link and students accessed the book without problems.
-However, some students tried to add the book as a "favorite" or "bookmark" in the browser on their computer after accessing the book--this added a a web address that would not work correctly (the URL changes after you access the book).
-Any easy solution is to bookmark the listing page on the Library Ebooks Used in Classes guide.
+However, some students tried to add the book as a "favorite" or "bookmark" in the browser on their computer after accessing the book--this added a web address that would not work correctly (the URL changes after you access the book).
+An easy solution is to bookmark the listing page on the Library Ebooks Used in Classes guide.

 Ebooks: Ownership Issues